jgscott/STA380/README.md

 ### (3) Resampling methods

-The bootstrap and the permutation test.
+The bootstrap and the permutation test; using the bootstrap to approximate value at risk (VaR).

 Readings:
 - [These notes](http://jgscott.github.io/SDS325H_Spring2015/files/05-QuantifyingUncertaintyPart1.pdf), pages 99-111.
 This is an introduction to the bootstrap from the perspective of linear regression modeling, but it conveys the essential idea.